 - Successful completion of the Cardiff School of Management Foundation Programme**

 Applicants should preferably have a strong sporting profile

-*For Welsh applicants sitting the reformed Mathematics GCSE, we will accept either GCSE Mathematics or Mathematics – Numeracy.
+*For Welsh applicants sitting the reformed Mathematics GCSE, we will accept either GCSE

 Applicants are normally made an offer based on the details above.
+Typical offers will be made within the tariff range detailed above and will be based on the strength of your overall application, including your academic and sporting profile.
 For applicants who are only undertaking 2 A levels (or equivalent) or are not predicted to meet the standard tariff offer above, applications will be considered based on the strength of the whole academic profile and we may issue a graded offer in lieu of an offer using the UCAS Tariff.

 If you are studying combinations of the above, or if your qualification isn't listed, please either contact Admissions or refer to UCAS Course Search for the entry requirements.
 Further information on our entry requirements, including qualifications from the EU can be found by clicking

-visit the International pages on the website.
+International pages on the website.